 In the midst of that, Jerry invited me to hang out with him in Albuquerque for a week to talk about life the universe and everything.
 I don’t know why he did that.
 I don’t remember him giving a plausible explanation.
 But the result was that I spent dozens of hours talking to Jerry, just me and him.
 We spoke about writing, testing, industry activism, collegiality, general systems thinking.
 We gave each other homework.
 He told me about the “fieldstone” approach to writing, which he later turned into a book.

 At the time it was great fun.
 But now I know: that was the week I became who I am, professionally.

 Who I am is in no sense a copy of Jerry.
 I vehemently disagree with him on certain issues of style and substance.
 I don’t seem to get along with most of his followers.

 But none of that matters.
 What I took from Jerry was not his specific solutions or political preferences, for the most part.
-What Jerry showed me is how to be authentic without being cruel; how to have integrity in a world of mendacity; how to live confidently with uncertainty; how to debate your teacher while learning from him; how to transition from student to colleague; how to achieve your own agency without seeking anyone’s consent.
+What Jerry showed me is how to be authentic without being cruel; how to have integrity in a world of mendacity; how to live confidently with uncertainty; how to debate your teacher while learning from him; how to transition from student to colleague; how to achieve your own agency without seeking anyone’s consent to do so.

 Before I knew Jerry I suffered from periodic physical breakdowns related to work stress.
 Jerry taught me to arrange my professional life to minimize stress.
 The key is to discover what you are happy doing and what you don’t want to do, then systematically stop doing all those things that weigh you down and stress you out.
 Learn to listen to that inner voice that is telling you “enough!”
 Learn to say no without rancor.
 Let go of other people’s reactions.